 Harry Vardon dominated the Open Championship, and took his game stateside at the dawn of the 20th century to prove he could win on U.S. soil, too.
-Vardon was twice a runner-up at the U.S. Open, too.
-The trophy awarded to the winner of European Tour’s Race to Dubai is named in his honor.
+Vardon was a runner-up twice at the U.S. Open, too.
+The trophy awarded to the winner of European Tour’s Race to Dubai is named in his honor, beginning in 1937.

 Although he never competed in the PGA Championship, and started teeing it up in the Masters much later in his career, Bobby Jones was actually considered a career Grand Slam champion during his prime.
 That’s because the U.S. and British Amateur titles were deemed majors at the time.

 You’ll notice that Gene Sarazen achieved the career Grand Slam, and he couldn’t have done it in more dramatic fashion.
-A double eagle during the 1935 Masters’ last round forced an 18-hole playoff, which Sarazen won by five strokes.
+A double eagle during the final round of the 1935 Masters’ forced an 18-hole playoff, which Sarazen won by five strokes.

 Sam Snead was a steady winner, and is tied with Tiger Woods for the all-time PGA Tour wins mark.
 He finished second in the U.S. Open four times to just miss out on the career Slam.